1964–65 AEK Athens F.C. season

 The 1964–65 season was the 41st season in the existence of AEK Athens F.C. and the sixth consecutive season in the top flight of Greek football.
 They competed in the Alpha Ethniki, the Greek Cup and the European Cup Winners' Cup.
 The season began on 9 September 1964 and finished on 2 July 1965.

 Overview

-In the summer of 1964, the management of AEK Athens, having the goal of winning the league, hired Mirko Kokotović, a successful coach at the time, who had won the Turkish championship with Fenerbahçe and participated in the quarter-finals of the European Cup Winners' Cup.
-Furthermore, with the great Kleanthis Maropoulos acting as the technical director, AEK proceeded in great transfer moves, as Fotis Balopoulos was acquired from Proodeftiki, Giorgos Kefalidis was also acquired from Pierikos, as well as the legendary Lefter Küçükandonyadis from Fenerbahce, even though he was at an advanced age.
-At the first training and the consecration of AEK, 4,000-5,000 fans were gathered and showed great enthusiasm, while the management of the team expressed faith and optimism for winning the championship.
+In the summer of 1964, the administration of AEK Athens, having the goal of winning the league, hired Mirko Kokotović, the manager who had won the Turkish championship with Fenerbahçe and participated in the quarter-finals of the European Cup Winners' Cup.
+Furthermore, with the former player Kleanthis Maropoulos assuming the position of the technical director, AEK proceeded in signings, as Fotis Balopoulos was acquired from Proodeftiki, Giorgos Kefalidis was also signed from Pierikos and the Turkish international Lefter Küçükandonyadis from Fenerbahçe, even though he was at an advanced age.
+At the first training and the consecration of AEK, 4,000-5,000 fans were gathered and showed great enthusiasm, while the management of the team expressed faith and optimism for winning the Championship.